theuerc/Website/src/routes/blog/gitlab-mr-gitpod-integration.md

   export const prerender = true;
 </script>

 Reviewing merge requests is part of a developer's everday life.
 The quality of code reviews is a crucial aspect of the development process.
 In reality, it often leads to just skiming the code changes and approving the merge request with a simple “LGTM”.
 One reason is that doing code reviews requires a context switch for the reviewer.
-For a careful review one needs to checkout the branch of the merge request, navigate through the code changes, build and test the changed software, … and hope that there will be no configuration drift or other inferences with the existing local developement setup.
+For a careful review one needs to checkout the branch of the merge request, navigate through the code changes, build and test the changed software, … and hope that there will be no configuration drift or other inferences with the existing local development setup.

 This is a situation where ephemeral development environments show their full strength.
 With Gitpod, you get a fresh development environment just for your review.
 It has everything set-up for reviewing the changes and will be closed once the job is done.
 For a head-to-head comparison between local and cloud based workflows for MRs I recommend reading [Mike's blog post](/blog/i-said-goodbye-to-local-development-and-so-can-you#switch-context).